yojiwatanabe/TSC-Ferret/README.md

 3. Open results with an HTML, CSV, or PDF viewer, according to the chosen output

 ### Search Queries
-Tenable Security Center Search allows for special queries for all plugins.
+Tenable Security Center Ferret allows for special queries for all plugins.
 This gives the user more control over how they wish to retrieve the plugin output.
 A text file (.txt) with newline separated words can be used to specify which word to query.
 For example, if one was interested in `gcc`, `make`, and `python` on different hosts, the text file would look like:
 ```
 gcc
 make